jpollard-cs/GoTaskScheduler/readme.md

 A thread safe min heap is utilized with a convenience method to get all jobs scheduled to run before a certain time

-This is the first bit of code I've written in Go and I had limited time so it has some rough edges
+This is the first bit of code I've written in Go so it has some rough edges right now

 It is also is a bit of an adjustment from other languages I've used in the past so there may be some things I haven't quite used in the right way, but I'm looking forward to learning how to better leverage the language